KDahir247/UnityTechDemo/README.md

 Asset not loaded by addressable should be destroyed and not released by the addressable.

 LogManager.cs will store all Editor log in a Log file under Asset->Log by date to file time.
 LogHelper will remove any Editorlog file in Asset->Log that are 10 days old.

+Console will be written in the Editor Log if it uses type Microsoft.Extensions.Logging.ILogger ex.        private static readonly Microsoft.Extensions.Logging.ILogger Logger = LogManager.GetLogger("SceneLogger");
+ Logger.ZLogError("Print Error in Console and store it in Editor Log");
+                 Logger.ZLogInformation("Print info in Console and store it in Editor Log");